evildmp/afraid-to-commit/docs/documentation.rst

 reStructuredText elements
 -------------------------

-Sphinx uses reStructuredText.
-Start with http://sphinx-doc.org/rest.html#rst-primer, which will tell you most of what you need to know to get started.
-Keep it simple to start with - start with:
+Sphinx uses reStructuredText. http://sphinx-doc.org/rest.html#rst-primer will tell you most of what you need to know to get started.
+Focus on the basics:

 *   paragraphs
 *   lists